 A: There is no exact answer for how long your system should run during each cycle.
-The average air conditioner is sized to remove the heat from your home as fast as it comes in, on a 110° day.
-Therefore, ideally, on a 110° day the system should be able to keep up with the incoming heat, but not gain on it and be able to turn off.
+The average air conditioner is sized to remove the heat from your home as fast as it comes in.
+Therefore, ideally on a 110° day the system should be able to keep up with the incoming heat, but not gain on it and be able to turn off.
 The cooler it is below 110°, the more the system will cycle on and off.

 A: The air temperature your system produces depends on the temperature of the air going into the system.
 Generally, the air produced should be 18°-20° below what enters the system.
 So if the air entering the system is 80°, the air exiting should be about 60°-62°.
 However, that only works on a system that has been running at least 15 minutes on a warm, dry day with a home that is about 80° inside.
 On a mild day, with an indoor temperature in the low 70′s, or during humid conditions, the air coming out may only be 15°-17° cooler than what enters.

 A: Different programmable thermostats offer many different features.
-However, because they are electronic, they are all more accurate and efficient than thermostats that contain mercury.
-With programmable thermostats you can control the temperature in your home at different times of day without ever touching your thermostat.
-Because everything is automatic, you will never forget to change the setting on your own.
+However, because they are electronic they are all more accurate and efficient than thermostats that contain mercury.
+With programmable thermostats you can control the temperature in your home at different times of day without ever touching your thermostat, and because everything is automatic you will never forget to change the setting on your own.